hashicorp/terraform-provider-aws/website/docs/r/networkmonitor_probe.html.markdown

 The following arguments are required:

-- `monitor_name` - (Required) The name of the monitor.
-- `probe` - (Required) Describes the details of an individual probe for a monitor.

-The `probe` object supports the following:

 - `destination` - (Required) The destination IP address.
 This must be either IPV4 or IPV6.
 - `destination_port` - (Optional) The port associated with the destination.
-This is required only if the protocol is TCP and must be a number between 1 and 65536
+This is required only if the protocol is TCP and must be a number between 1 and 65536.
+- `monitor_name` - (Required) The name of the monitor.
 - `protocol` - (Required) The protocol used for the network traffic between the source and destination.
 This must be either TCP or ICMP.
 - `source_arn` - (Required) The ARN of the subnet.
 - `packet_size` - (Optional) The size of the packets sent between the source and destination.
-This must be a number between 56 and 8500
+This must be a number between 56 and 8500.

 The following arguments are optional: